Development

 user@hostname:~$ cd pagoda

-Finally, you should create an initial user to login the system using tools/register_user.sh
+Then, you should create an initial user to login to the Pagoda.
+This creates user demo

 .